Fermion doubling theorems in 2D non-Hermitian systems for Fermi points and exceptional points

 \onecolumngrid \widetext

 These supplementary materials (SM) are organized as follows.
 In Sec.~\ref{I} we review some mathematical properties of the discriminant, which are important for calculating the discriminant number $\nu$ and for proving the doubling theorems.
 We also give some examples on how to use the discriminant to find DPs.
-In Sec.~\ref{II} the splitting of three-fold degenerate EPs into two-fold degenerate EPs by generic petrubations is discussed in terms of an example.
+In Sec.~\ref{II} the splitting of three-fold degenerate EPs into two-fold degenerate EPs by generic perturbations is discussed in terms of an example.
 In Sec.~\ref{III} we derive the relation between the discriminant number~\eqref{invariant disc} and the vorticity invariant~\eqref{Fu}.
-In Sec.~\ref{cut}, we show a two-fold degenerate EP is always a branch cut termination of the energy spectrum.
-In Sec.~\ref{IV} we determine the number of conditions that must be satisfied to form NDPs and EPs with discriminant number $\nu$.
-In Sec.~\ref{V} we present an example of a non-Hermitian lattice Hamiltonian with surface EPs and FPs that break the doubling theorems.
+In Sec.~\ref{cut} we show a two-fold degenerate EP is always a branch cut termination of the energy spectrum.
+In Sec.~\ref{IV}, we show that any NDP and high-ordered EP are unstable by computing the number of conditions that must be satisfied to form NDPs and EPs with any discriminant number $\nu$.
+In Sec.~\ref{surface violation} we present two examples to study 3D non-Hermitian systems with anomalous surfaces that break the EP/FP doubling theorems.
+We show that in the presence of inversion or reflection symmetry, 3D systems with such anomalous surfaces must have at least one exceptional/Fermi line in the bulk.
+In the absence of inversion and reflection symmetry, however, there can exist 3D Hamiltonians with a bulk point gap and anomalous FPs on the surface.